jsafrane/scratch/storage-tests.md

 		* Resize
 		* Attach limits
 		* Subpath
 	* Subpath is a great example.
-It already has tests for most volume plugins, we should refactor it into some generic framework.
+It already has tests for most volume plugins, we should refactor it into some generic framework that provis

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQwNjM2NjE4NywtMTM5Nzc5NzgsLTIxMT
+eyJoaXN0b3J5IjpbODk5NjQwNzUsLTEzOTc3OTc4LC0yMTE1Mj
-UyOTY1OTIsODg3OTAzNjIzLC0yMDY5ODA1MDkwLC0xMTkwMjkx
+k2NTkyLDg4NzkwMzYyMywtMjA2OTgwNTA5MCwtMTE5MDI5MTU3
-NTc5LC0xOTI2ODg1MDgyLC0xMTkxNzEzMTAxLC0xOTE3MDA4OT
+OSwtMTkyNjg4NTA4MiwtMTE5MTcxMzEwMSwtMTkxNzAwODkyNC
-I0LDEwOTI5Nzg4MDZdfQ==
+wxMDkyOTc4ODA2XX0=
 -->